CDRT/mk_docs/docs/ref/bios/settings/thinkstation/startup.md

 <details><summary>Automatic Boot Sequence</summary>

+!!! info ""
-?> This sequence is used when a communication device wakes the system up.
+    This sequence is used when a communication device wakes the system up.

 Use Up and Down arrows to select a device.